By Het Mehta | Published: 2025-06-03 | Last Updated: 3/27/2026

 });

-# Example: Python script to connect to a Named Pipe (Windows)
+# Python: connect to a Named Pipe and write a payload (Windows)

 handle = win32file.CreateFile(